 Some may think that relationships not formed of blood are weak, like with acquaintances, but that is far from the truth!
 You may want to consider Fairy Tail, which is a series with many characters who have been orphaned, left behind, or ran away from home – but these characters band together to make a very close knit family that will not hesitate to protect each other.
 Their own blood bonds may not be strong, but the members of Fairy Tail have found a family that is closer than that all on their own.
 It is a family that will sacrifice their own lives for each other regardless of the situation.
 Once you’re apart of Fairy Tail, you’re family for life.

-If you’re still not sure about makeshift families, Mawaru Penguindrum is another series that takes a look at the close bonds between makeshift family members.
+If you’re still not sure about makeshift families in anime, Mawaru Penguindrum is another series that takes a look at the close bonds between makeshift family members.
 Although they are originally portrayed as a regular family of orphaned children (regular being used loosely), Kanba, Shouma, and Himari are not related to each other at all by blood, yet both Kanba and Shouma are willing to do everything to keep Himari alive.
 While their motives are up for interpretation, it is clear that there is a strong bond that holds this family together and that bond is not made of blood.

 Many may question the strength of makeshift families, but it is evident that while there are many different complex situations acting as the base, makeshift families are strongly built and cannot falter.
 It is a community of broken individuals for healing so how could you not believe in them?
 Isn’t that why you don’t see many makeshift families break as much as you see real families?